lliza/git-workshop/README.markdown

 Git merging works by first switching the branch you want to *into*, and then running the command to merge the other branch in.

-We now want to merge our `jeroen-egelmeers` (but then your own) branch into `master`.
+We now want to merge our `jeroen-egelmeers` (but then your own) branch into `develop`.
 First, switch to the `develop` branch.

     git checkout develop